3 min readplaywrightobservabilitysdke2eapi-testing

 That combination helps teams distinguish "the app never loaded" from "the app loaded but the wrong route rendered" without re-running the suite locally.

 Not every suite drives a browser for every test.
-The Get Started documentation includes an API testing setup path: configure the reporter with options such as trackApiCalls, captureRequestBody, and captureResponseBody, and compose tests with testRelicApiFixture from @testrelic/playwright-analytics/api-fixture as documented there.
+TestRelic's reporter supports an API testing path: configure the reporter with options such as trackApiCalls, captureRequestBody, and captureResponseBody, and compose tests with an API fixture.

-When you mix browser and API coverage, the Unified Test Reports (Browser + API) guide explains how a single JSON report can contain:
+When you mix browser and API coverage, a single JSON report can contain:

 • Navigation timeline entries (URLs, navigation types, durations, network statistics).

-• Pass/fail/flaky/skipped results for every test, including those that used only request.
+• Pass/fail/flaky/skipped results for every test, including those that used only the request API.

 • Failure diagnostics and CI metadata in the same schema family as other TestRelic reports.